 Risks

 Exposure therapy is a low-risk treatment modality.
-The planned nature of exposure therapy ensures that both the therapist and client are prepared for each step of treatment.
-Part of the preparation for exposure therapy is the establishment of grounding techniques and coping skills.
+The planned nature of exposure therapy ensures that both the therapist and patient are prepared for each step of treatment.
+Part of the preparation for exposure therapy is establishing grounding techniques and coping skills.

 How Exposure Therapy Works

 Does exposure therapy work?
-Yes, exposure therapy is an evidence-based treatment that is effective in managing anxiety and distress in a number of situations.
+Yes, exposure therapy is an evidence-based treatment that effectively manages anxiety and distress in several situations.
 Those who have heard of it may wonder how exposure therapy works.
-While it may seem counterintuitive to move toward a fear and expose oneself to the feared stimuli, those methods are exactly why exposure therapy works.
+While moving toward a fear and exposing oneself to the feared stimuli may seem counterintuitive, those methods are exactly why exposure therapy works.

 Exposure Therapy in Substance Abuse Treatment